 We've all encountered a colleague or employee who pushes the limits of their manager's patience.

-They turn up 10 minutes late without an explanation, and ghost you whenever you call to find out where they are, but they're always out the door within seconds of their shift's end time, whether they've finished what they were doing or not.
+They're either AWOL from work or turn up 10 minutes late without an explanation and ghost you whenever you call to find out where they are.
+But they're always out the door within seconds of their shift's end time, whether they've finished what they were doing or not.

 While few employees would claim to be perfectly punctual and give 100% right up until the end of their shift, persistent lateness is less forgivable.